 Fix Mounted and Pan & Tilt

-- Vehicle mounted thermal imaging cameras require special enclosures.
-Mounting to vehicles, aircraft, and boats will require stabilization as well as conversion to run off the vehicles power.
+- Does the camera need to be fix mounted or should it be able to pan and tilt?
+Vehicle mounted thermal imaging cameras require specially outfitted enclosures.
+Mounting to vehicles, aircraft, and boats will also require stabilization as well as conversion to run off the vehicles power.

 - If your application requires a portable fix mounted unit, there are several fix mounted units that are small enough to be easily packed and moved from location to location.Thermal Imaging Cameras can be mounted on practically any vehicle, including robots, satellites, etc.

 - If a thermal imaging camera is to be in one position, all weather and environmental factors should be weighed into the purchase of a thermal imaging camera.
 For certain environmental conditions, heating and/or cooling for the camera may be required as well as humidity defense.

 - How thermal camera will be hooked up to power and monitoring stations should be considered as we can modify our thermal cameras to run on an alternative power sources, e.g. solar panels.
 Wifi can then allow thermal cameras to be placed in remote locations.